camarcos/Camarcos/README.md

 <div align="center">

-💡 Passionate about programming, problem-solving, and continuous learning.
+💡 Passionate about programming, problem-solving, and continuous learning.<br>
-🎓 Currently studying software development at 42.
+🎓 Currently studying software development at 42.<br>
-🚀 Working on projects like **minishell, fract-ol, push_swap, and pipex**.
+🚀 Working on projects like <b>minishell, fract-ol, push_swap, and pipex</b>.<br>
-📫 How to reach me: carolmarcosc@gmail.com
+📫 How to reach me: carolmarcosc@gmail.com<br>
-💖 Enthusiastic about coding, teamwork and innovation.
+💖 Enthusiastic about coding, teamwork, and innovation.

 </div>

 ---